Kitware/ParaView/Plugins/GmshReader/README.md

 Note on the MSH file format:
 ---------------------------

-This plugin has been tested with Gmsh format 2.0.
+This plugin supports Gmsh IO format version 2.0, which is still supported under Gmsh 4.1.0.
-Under Gmsh format version 2.0, a partitioned mesh with N parts can be saved in
+Under IO format version 2.0, a partitioned mesh with N parts can be saved in

  1. either one single .msh file (in this case, the lines storing the connectivity information for each element will also include the partition ID of this element);
  2. N distinct .msh files corresponding to one file per mesh part.